Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 ```
 ----
 ## CTE vs subquery vs Timp Table vs CTAS(select into) vs View
-as my opinion, i first use view then ,CTEs(but don't use more than 5 ctes in one query), then somtime the subquery to help me , **if the view are slow i use CTAS**
+as my opinion, i first use view then ,CTEs(but don't use more than 5 ctes in one query), then somtime the subquery to help me , **if the view are slow i use CTAS(select into)**
 <img src="CTE vs subquery vs tmp vs CTAS vs view.png" width='900px' hight='900px' >

 #### Real_sernario